lrecknagel/presentation_lighthouse/PITCHME.md

 * [Chrome launcher](https://github.com/GoogleChrome/chrome-launcher)

 Note:
-chrome launcher launches different version on diff platform
+but not really convenient ...

-really nice to use in tests
+chrome launcher launches different version on diff platform really nice to use in tests

 ---